dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 # Tabular Solution Methods

-<span color="red">Tabular Solutions are preferred method for solving RL problems when state and action space is small.
+<span class="red">Tabular Solutions are preferred method for solving RL problems when state and action space is small.
 The state functions and action-state functions are represented as tables.
 For such problems, exact optimal policy and optimal value functions can be found.</span>

 There are two ways of solving RL problem either using model-based method or model-free method.
 Model-based methods require a full knowledge of MDP, we are given an MDP ($$\mathcal{S}$$, $$\mathcal{A}$$,, $$\mathcal{P}$$, $$\mathcal{R}$$, $$\gamma$$).
 On other hand, model-free methods do not require full knowledge of MDP, given a policy $$\pi$$ and series of episodes, we use the experience to solve RL prediction and control problem.